Accessing the STREAMER Module

 -

-In SERVER URL/IP, enter the encoder’s IP (the one generating streaming at the Studio).
+In SERVER URL/IP, enter the IP of the encoder (the one generating the streaming in the Studio).

 -

-Verify that the encoder broadcasts in a compatible format:
+Verify that the encoder emits in a compatible format:

 - PCM 44.1 kHz